ggmichael/craterstats/README.md

 2. Specify the data to be overplotted, and which chronology model evaluations should be applied to it

-In the following example, the first items define characteristics for the whole plot: `-cs neukumivanov` specifies chronology system 4, *Mars, Neukum-Ivanov (2001)* , and the `-title Example plot` adds the chosen title.
+In the following example, the first items define characteristics for the whole plot: `-cs neukumivanov` specifies the chronology system, *Mars, Neukum-Ivanov (2001)*
+(any unambiguous abbreviation is acceptable), and the `-title Example plot` adds the chosen title.

 The `-p` indicates the start of an overplot definition, which should come after the part 1 settings.
 Following this, the path to the data source is given (note that %sample% is a path abbreviation to a craterstats installation directory): this will produce a simple data plot with the default binning, colour and plot symbol.
 After the second `-p`, an additional overplot is specified: this time, a poisson age evaluation for the diameter range 0.2–0.7 km.
 Note that parameters within an overplot definition are separated by a `,`.

     craterstats -cs neukumivanov -title Example plot -p source=%sample%/Pickering.scc -p type=poisson,range=[.2,.7]

-By default, an output file is created in the current folder with the name `out.png`.
-The output path or name can be set with the `-o` option.
+An plot image file is created in the current folder with the same name `Pickering.png`.
+The output path or name can be changed with the `-o` option.
 Different file types can be produced by giving the appropriate extension or with the `-f` option.
 Supported types are: png, jpg, tif, pdf, svg, txt.

+An additional text file is created with the name `Pickering.cs` which contains the command line parameters used to create the plot.
+Sometimes it may be convenient to edit this file to modify the plot, which can then be regenerated with the shorter command:

+    craterstats -i Pickering.cs

 Tables of chronology systems, equilibrium functions and epoch systems – which can be used with the `-cs`, `-ef` and `-ep` options – may be listed with the following command: